 Your landlord or agent can normally keep the holding deposit if you either:

 - decide not to go ahead with the tenancy

 - don't take the necessary steps to agree a tenancy by the deadline

-You should still get your money back if you decide not to rent the property because the landlord has acted unreasonably or asked you to pay a banned fee.
+You should still get your money back if you decide not to rent the property because the landlord has acted unreasonably.
+This could include if they significantly change the terms of the tenancy or ask you to pay a banned fee.